Postgraduate Research

 Muirean Ranta: Education for Sustainable Development in Early Childhood Education and Care: A Children’s Rights Perspective

-If you are interested in undertaking research with socialCORE as a postgraduate student check out our current opportunities section where you will find details on SETU Carlow’s President’s Fellowship awards.
+If you are interested in undertaking research with socialCORE as a postgraduate student check out our current opportunities section where you will find details on SETU’s President’s Fellowship awards.
+For examples of current and past socialCORE projects funded under this award scheme, visit current postgraduate research projects.

 President’s Research Fellowship Programme